-SEALs, or Navy Special Warfare Operators are the foundation of Naval Special Warfare combat forces.
-They are called Navy SEALs because of the environments in which they operate, the SEa, Air, and Land.
-Since 1962, when the first SEAL Teams were commissioned, Navy SEALs have distinguished themselves as individually reliable, collectively disciplined and highly skilled warriors.
+Navy Special Warfare Operators are the foundation of Naval Special Warfare combat forces.
+They are called Navy SEALs because of the environments in which they operate: SEa, Air, and Land.
+Since 1962, when the first SEAL Teams were commissioned, Navy SEALs have distinguished themselves as individually reliable, collectively disciplined, and highly skilled warriors.

 - Conducting insertions/extractions from the sea, air, or land (hence SEAL) to accomplish covert, special operations missions in any environment throughout the world